GDB quick reference

 Print

-print EXPR Evaluate EXPR, print result
+print EXPR Evaluate EXPR, print result, optional format modifier after slash

-print/d *ptr Evaluate and print result in decimal
+print/d *ptr Print in decimal format

-print/t mask Evaluate and print result in binary
+print/t mask Print in binary format

 display EXPR Auto-print EXPR each time execution stops